Amarillo reports third quarter results

 “We’re very pleased with how the negotiations are proceeding on the debt financing,” said Mike Mutchler, Amarillo’s Chief Executive Officer.
 “Although the License to Install is outstanding, we still expect to receive it by the end of the year.
 We remain on schedule for breaking ground on Posse as anticipated in Q2 2021, subject to financing.”

 - Warning!
-GuruFocus has detected 1 Warning Sign with TSXV:AGC.
+GuruFocus has detected 1 Warning Sign with AGCBF.
 Click here to check it out.

 Project development at Mara Rosa